perriera/for_interfaces/vsc/README.md

 - x11 or SSH access

 ### Wish Case
-Visual Studio Code is a text editor that gives the user the ability to edit files using a the host x11-based GUI.
+Visual Studio Code is a text editor that gives the user the ability to edit files using a the local host *x11-based* GUI.

 - [ ] Login as dev (unless you are already `logged in as dev`):